Admission to the DVM Program

 - the Veterinary Medical College Application Service (VMCAS) application;

 - the NC State Supplemental Application; Application window opens in July and closes on September 16 at 1pm ET (unless the 16th falls on the weekend; the application then moves to the following Monday at 1pm ET).

 - Graduate Record Exam (GRE) scores

 - INTERNATIONAL APPLICANTS ONLY – English proficiency test.

 Both the VMCAS application and the NC State Supplemental Application are processed by VMCAS.

 The application window opens in May of each year and closes in September.
 Applications are reviewed in the fall and decisions are made in winter.
 Admitted applicants have until April 15th of each year to accept an offer of admission.

 Applicants are strongly encouraged to review VMCAS and NC State CVM admissions requirements before submitting an application.

 Deadlines to submit applications:

-- NC State Supplemental Application – September 16, 2016 of the admissions cycle year.
+- NC State Supplemental Application – September 16 of the admissions cycle year (unless it falls on the weekend; the deadline then moves to the following Monday).
 Make sure to save and submit before 1:00pm ET.
-The application opens online on July 20, 2016.
 It is the applicant’s responsibility to access the supplemental application and submit it online by the deadline.
 It is also the applicant’s responsibility to pay the non-refundable $60.00 supplemental application fee when the supplemental application is complete and prior to the deadline.
 Instructions regarding the online fee payment are included with the supplemental application.